Jihan Wu: Wealth

 In Hurun Report's inaugural Blockchain Rich List 2018, Wu was named the second richest cryptocurrency entrepreneur in China, with an estimated net worth of 16.5 billion yuan (US$2.39 billion), behind only Micree Zhan.
 Hurun also ranked him as the 204th richest person in China.
 In the same year, he was ranked No. 3 in Fortune's The Ledger 40 under 40, for transforming business at the leading edge of finance and technology.

 Personal life

-As of 2019, Wu is single and lives in Beijing.
+Wu is a citizen of Singapore, and lived in Singapore as of 2024.